tsbxmw/c-_show_config/README.md

     now also want to build a stable version 1.0 to using the auto test on a exe or jenkins or other website ...

+## something else

+    try to build a new wall-paper to version2.0 , update the date_new.c to show more and more information . like android , using some setting to config it .